Lambeth Palace: Buildings

 The most serious damage done by the Cromwellians in the late 1640s was the demolition of the great hall and the sale of its materials.
 After the Restoration, it was completely rebuilt by Archbishop William Juxon in 1663 (dated) with a late Gothic hammerbeam roof.
 The choice of a hammerbeam roof was evocative, as it reflected the High-Church Anglican continuity with the Old Faith (the King's (Charles II) brother was an avowed Catholic) and served as a visual statement that the Interregnum was over.
 As with some Gothic details on University buildings of the same date, it is debated among architectural historians whether this is "Gothic survival" or an early work of the "Gothic Revival".
-The diarist Samuel Pepys recognised it as "a new old-fashioned hall".
-Major work was done by Blore in 1829–1833, with large parts of the medieval palace being rebuilt, and an extensive new wing in Gothic revival style added.
+The diarist Samuel Pepys recognised it as "a new old-fashioned hall" and the hall has classical details as well as gothic ones.

+Major work was done by Blore in 1829–1833, with large parts of the medieval palace being rebuilt or heavily restored, and an extensive new wing in Gothic revival style added to the East.

 Among the portraits of the archbishops in the palace are works by Hans Holbein, Anthony van Dyck, William Hogarth and Sir Joshua Reynolds.